UweGerdes/docker-postfix-cyrus-fetchmail/README.md

 # Docker uwegerdes/mailserver

+Mail server setup is a bit tricky - if you want to use one at home this repo is a possible starting point.

 ## Edit files

 Copy the `*.sample` files to files without the `.sample` extension and edit them to your needs.
 You should `chmod 600` the copies because they contain passwords.